GodsWine/release-season-recommender/README.md

-## Is there a right time to release a sing to make it a Top 10 Hit??🎵🎵🎵
+## Is there a right time to release a song to make it a Top 10 Hit??🎵🎵🎵

 New to Data Science, as a fun project to test my skills and attempt to create a model whcih can advise a user when to release a sing based on its attributes :)